 - Preheat oven to 425°F. Coat a 9x9” casserole dish with oil or butter, set aside.

-- In a large saucepan add the sliced potato and cover with milk and butter.
+In a large saucepan add the sliced potato and cover with milk and butter.
 Bring to a boil, lower heat and simmer 8 minutes.
-Turn off heat and allow to cool enough to handle.
+Turn off heat and allow to cool, enough to handle.
+Reserve the milk and butter, set aside.

 - Layer the potato then the corned beef slices, shallots and Brussels sprouts.
 Repeat again using all ingredients.